samuelwong613/es-number-ext/README.md

 # es-number-ext
 Native number extensions for `javascript` and `typescript`.<br/>
-> [!CAUTION]
+> [!IMPORTANT]
 > This library extend the native objects `Number.prototype`.
-This may lead to collision with other libraries or the latest version of ECMSscript.
+This may lead to collision with other libraries or the latest version of ECMAScript.
 <br/>
 <br/>